 \subsubsection{Results on Accented ASR}

 In Table \ref{tab:accent}, the effectiveness of PMU with its different variants are examined on the CommonVoice accented ASR task.
 Different from the Librispeech task, we find the best vocabulary size of both PASM and BPE baselines is 205, larger BPE size doesn't result in better WERs under the ConformerT with single type target units.
-And consistent with the findings in Table \ref{tab:libr}, both the in-domain and out-of-domain performances are continuously reduced by the proposed PMU methods, such as, system 4 performs better than 5 because PASM is applied on CTC and while BPE is applied on transducer; \texttt{paraCTC} achieves better results than basic PMU, and \texttt{pcaCTC} significantly outperforms other two PMU variants, especially on the three in-domain test sets.
-It's worth noting that, in \texttt{pcaCTC}, both the intermediate \texttt{BPE-CTC} and \texttt{PASM-CTC} are with the same 205 vocabulary size.
+And consistent with the findings in Table \ref{tab:libr}, both the in-domain and out-of-domain performances are continuously reduced by the proposed PMU methods, such as, system 4 performs better than 5 because PASM is applied on CTC and while BPE is applied on transducer; \texttt{paraCTC} achieves better results than basic PMU, and \texttt{paCTC} significantly outperforms other two PMU variants, especially on the three in-domain test sets.
+It's worth noting that, in \texttt{paCTC}, both the intermediate \texttt{BPE-CTC} and \texttt{PASM-CTC} are with the same 205 vocabulary size.
 By comparing system 7 with 8, the results also prove that introducing progressive learning with small to larger target units is useful.
-In accented ASR task, SC brings slight gains for \texttt{pcaCTC}.
-Finally, the \texttt{pcaCTC} with optional structure achieves the best overall WERs, compared with the best ConformerT baseline system 2, system 10 produces relative 7.7\% overall WER reduction on this accented ASR testsets.
+Finally, the \texttt{paCTC} with optional structure achieves the best overall WERs, compared with the best ConformerT baseline system 2, system 10 produces relative 7.7\% overall WER reduction on this accented ASR testsets.
 Specifically, relative 8.8\%, 7.6\% and 10.2\% WER reductions are for the in-domain England, Indian and US test sets, 8.2\%, 8.6\% and 7.1\% WER reductions are for the out-of-domain Australia, Canada and Singapore test set, respectively.